Hamas has launched an unprecedented attack against Israel. Here’s what to know | KRDO

 How did the two sides get here?

 Tensions between Israel and the Palestinians have existed since before the nation’s founding in 1948.
-Thousands of people on both sides have been killed and many more injured in the long-simmering conflict between the two sides over the past few decades.
+Thousands of people on both sides have been killed and many more injured in the long-simmering conflict between the two sides over decades.

 Violence has been particularly heightened this year.
 The number of Palestinians – militants and civilians – killed in the occupied West Bank by Israeli forces is at its highest in nearly two decades.
 The same is true of Israelis and foreigners – most of them civilians – killed in Palestinian attacks.